 Benefits of Sesame Oil

 The sesame seed, Sesamum indicum, is a tiny gem that packs a mighty punch.
 Each sesame seed is protected by an outer shell that naturally opens when the seed ripens (giving rise to the phrase “Open Sesame”.)2 At this time the seeds are ready to be pressed into light golden sesame oil.
-Sesame seed is rich in a number of nutrients, including calcium, copper, manganese, iron, zinc, thiamine, and magnesium.2 It also contains a good bit of dietary fiber, supporting a healthy colon.
+Sesame seed contain a good bit of dietary fiber, supporting a healthy colon.
 Sesame oil has been used to support numerous healthy systems in the body, including the nervous system, bones and muscles, skin and hair, the digestive tract including the colon, and the male and female reproductive system.1

 Sesame Oil and Ayurveda: Traditional Uses